Installing shiplap in your home shouldn’t be exhaustive OR expensive! Learn how we did our DIY faux shiplap, the easy (and inexpensive) way!

 In case you are new here, my husband and I installed DIY faux shiplap in our “Coastal Laundry Makeover“. (<— see more photos and details here)

-And who can tell the difference once it’s up? (this photo is before finish trim by the way, see more below)
+And who can tell the difference once it’s up? (this photo is before finish trim, by the way, see more below) Learn how to do your very own DIY shiplap wall today.

 That is what we did to get it done quickly.